 I am assisting my niece sell her house in Milford Haven.
-Does the conveyancer arrange an energy assessment or do I organise this?
+Will the solicitor arrange the energy assessment or do I organise this?

-After the abolition of Home Packs, energy performance certificates remained a mandatory component of moving house.
-An energy assessment must be commissioned in advance of the property being placed on the market.
-It is not a task that conveyancers normally arrange.
-Where you are instructing a Milford Haven conveyancing solicitor they might help arrange energy performance certificates given their relationships with reputable local assessors
+After the abolition of Home Information Packs, EPC’s became a mandatory part of selling a property.
+An EPC should be to hand before the property is advertised.
+It is not a task that solicitors normally arrange.
+If you are using a Milford Haven conveyancing practitioner they might help arrange energy performance certificates given their contacts with long established local energy assessors

 When it comes to lenders such as Principality, do Milford Haven lawyers have to pay a yearly amount to be on the conveyancing panel?

 We are unaware of any lender fees to be on their panel, although some do levy an administration fee to deal with the processing of the conveyancing panel submission.

 The formalities of my purchase has taken place for my property in Milford Haven.
 Conveyancing was of an acceptable standard but I would like to complain about the lender.
 Who do I contact should I wish to lodge a complaint?